-Exploring Claregalway castle and its environs through a guided tour, visitors can find out about its fascinating, often bloody, six hundred year history.
-Visitors can also discover some of the castle's secrets, learn about what everyday life in a Medieval Irish castle was like, and hear about the colourful characters who once lived there, such as the 1st Earl of Clanricarde, Ulick na gCeann (of the heads/beheader), Ladies Estacia Fitzgerald and Honora de Burgo, the notorious Cromwellian commander Sir Charles Coote, the great Hollywood actor Orson Welles and many more.
+Exploring Claregalway castle and its environs through a guided tour, visitors can find out about its fascinating, often bloody, six-hundred-year history.
+Visitors can also discover some of the castle's secrets, learn what everyday life in a medieval Irish castle was like, and hear about the colourful characters who once lived there, such as the 1st Earl of Clanricard, Ulick Burke, in Irish Uileag na gCeann ('Ulick of the heads/the beheader'), Ladies Eustacia Fitzgerald and Honora de Burgo, the notorious Cromwellian commander Sir Charles Coote, the great Hollywood actor Orson Welles and many more.

-Watch out for the many events planned for 2015, including our renowned Galway Garden Festival (4-5 July) - a showcase for the very best of rare and special plant traders from all over Ireland.
+Watch out for the many events planned for 2019, including our renowned Galway Garden Festival (July 6th & 7th 2019) - a showcase for the very best of rare and special plant traders from all over Ireland.

 The speakers forum at the Garden Festival features internationally renowned experts, along with a feast of outdoor music, an archery display by Living Longbows, a children's programme full of surprises, open air entertainment, craft and food....making this festival an explosion of colour, scent, sound, texture and tastes to remember!

 - December - Wednesday 12th December 2018 (11am to 4pm): 'A Taste of Galway Past'.
 A free event in celebration of Galway's food heritage.
 With vintage displays, food demonstrations, short films, music and more.